sandervonk/CALclock/FULL_INSTALL.md

 ## Hardware

-Two approaches can be used when deciding the look of you clock.
-One of which is to have the ring fully visible, with the other being to use the leds as an artsy-backlight.
+The clock's lighting can be used in several ways, one of which is to have the ring fully visible, or alternativly, you can use the LEDs as an artsy backlight.

 ![Internals of Backward facing glass clock with LED circle](media/forward_facing_int_250px.jpg) ![Internals of Forward facing glass clock with LED circle](media/backward_facing_int_250px.jpg)